PizzabyteLLC/pelican-dev-setup/README.md

 > [!CAUTION]
 >
 > Do not run the Pelican environment as `root`.
 This will not only not work, but it will also cause permission errors for getting services with Docker properly communicating.
-Please run it as your nomral user or a service user.
+Please run it as your normal user or a service user.
 This is also best practice as running anything as `root` is a security risk.

 ## Pelican Panel